 Pricelists and price types

-Pricelists are used to store and apply prices in sales orders.
+Pricelists are used to store and apply prices in sales orders and invoices.

 Where to find